boltex/leointeg/README.md

 5. Press F5 to run the extension in its own vscode debug instance.

 After compiling, a new vscode window will be running with leoInteg.

-The plugin will be activated if the workspace of this new window contains a leo file, or it can also be manually activated by going to the Leo view.
+The plugin will be activated if the workspace of this new window contains a leo file, it can also be manually activated by going to the Leo view.

 Once activated, it will start a bridge and connect to it automatically by default.
 The 'Open Leo File' icon will then be available.

 ## Features

+- Leo outline below the explorer view, or in its own panel.
-- A welcome screen providing easy access to the configuration settings.
+- A welcome screen that also provides access to the configuration settings.
-- Derived files change detection.
-(Set the **'Force reload or ignore changes'** option to **Reload All** to automate synchronization)
+- Derived files change detection.\
+  (Set the **'Force reload or ignore changes'** option to **'Reload All'** to automate synchronization)
-- Leo outline available below the explorer view, or in its own panel.
 - Access Leo commands with context menus, outline-node hover icons, keyboard shortcuts, or the command palette:
   - Open body panes to the side
   - Outline edition commands